 The following are materials you will need to apply to Marlboro Graduate and Professional Studies programs.
-If you have any questions, please contact Matt Livingston, director of graduate admissions, at (888) 258-5665 x209.
+If you have any questions, please contact our graduate admissions office at (802) 258-9209 or email@example.com.

 Office of Admissions

 For transcripts from non-U.S institutions, please refer to and follow the instructions for international students.

 3. Letters of Recommendation: